calculquebec/infra-gdr/README.md

 terraform apply init.plan
 ```

-Optionnally, we can show the debug output when applying the plan
+Optionally, we can show the debug output when applying the plan

 ```shell
 OS_DEBUG=1 TF_LOG=DEBUG terraform apply init.plan